-- designated by the court, or by a psychiatrist appointed by such medical superintendent at the request of the court; - (ii) by a psychiatrist appointed by the court and who is not in the full-time service of the State; - (iii) by a psychiatrist appointed for the accused by the court; and - (iv) by a clinical psychologist where the court so directs.". - 5.
-The amendment of section 153 by the substitution for subsection (3) of the following subsection: - "(3) In criminal proceedings relating to a charge that the accused committed or attempted to commit- - (a) any [indecent act] sexual offence as contemplated in section 1 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, towards or in connection with any other person; - (b) any act for the purpose of [procuring or] furthering the commission of [an indecent act] a sexual offence as contemplated in section 1 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, towards or in connection with any other person; or - (c) extortion or any statutory offence of demanding from any other person some advantage which was not due and, by inspiring fear in the mind of such other person, compelling him to render such advantage, the court before which such proceedings are pending may, at the request of such other person or, if he is a minor, at the request of his parent or guardian, direct that any person whose presence is not necessary at the proceedings or any person or class of persons mentioned in the request, shall not be present at the proceedings:
+(ii) by a psychiatrist appointed by the court and who is not in the full-time service of the State;

+(iii) by a psychiatrist appointed for the accused by the court; and

+(iv) by a clinical psychologist where the court so directs.".

+5. The amendment of section 153by the substitution for subsection(3) of the following subsection:

+"(3) In criminal proceedings relating to a charge that the accused committed or attempted to commit-

+(a) any [indecent act] sexual offence as contemplated in section 1 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, towards or in connection with any other person;

+(b) any act for the purpose of [procuring or] furthering the commission of [an indecent act] a sexual offence as contemplated in section 1 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, towards or in connection with any other person; or the court before which such proceedings are pending may, at the request of such other person or, if he is a minor, at the request of his parent or guardian, direct that any person whose presence is not necessary at the proceedings or any person or class of persons mentioned in the request, shall not be present at the proceedings: